Immigration Project (due 10/1)

 American History 10- Immigrant Project

 Directions: Interview an immigrant to the US or someone who can answer all of these questions in place of the immigrant in case they are deceased or for another reason.
 Step 1- All students must ask the questions and fill out the answers.
 Interviewed people may not fill this out.
 Students must record the answers themselves in order to learn.
 Step 2- Students may choose between making an attractive and informative poster (see class examples) or writing a narrative essay with formal English writing rules.
-Step 3- Students must present their findings to the class on 9/28.
+Students can also choose to make a Google slides presentation.
+Step 3- Students must present their findings to the class on 10/1 and 10/2.

 1. Name of person interviewed